Tennessee Titans vs. New Orleans Saints NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Saints stats and trends

-- In games that New Orleans piles up more than 365.8 yards, the team is 1-2 against the spread and 1-2 overall.
+- When New Orleans piles up more than 365.8 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Saints have turned the ball over seven times, six fewer times than the Titans have forced turnovers (13).

 Home and road insights